giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 ```shell
 code .
 ```
-{% note This will open the Blazor project with VS Code %}
+{% caption This will open the Blazor project with VS Code. %}

 In the root folder of your Blazor project create a new subfolder called `Tsp`.
 We'll add all our C# classes inside this folder.